s-Hankel hypermatrices and 2 x 2 determinantal ideals: Setup

+A similar description is provided in \cite{Ber} for a class of symmetric tensors parametrized by so-called Segre-Veronese varieties. \end{rem}

+It is important to observe that the ideals associated to the $s$-Hankel hypermatrix can also be interpreted as determinantal ideals in the classical sense of matrices.
+This is obvious for $\I{s}{t}$, which is generated by the minors of certain slices.
+For $\It{s}{t}$ we explain the relationship with matrices in the following discussion.
+This discussion also plays a role in Section 6.

-\begin{discuss} As we have already seen, a slice minor $f_{i,a,b}$ can be viewed as a minor of a matrix in the classical sense.
-We can also view a generalized minor $f_{i,a,b}$ (with any value of $\di(a,b)$) as a minor of a suitable matrix, constructed as follows.
+\begin{discuss} A generalized minor $f_{i,a,b}$ with any value of $\di(a,b)$ can be seen as a minor of a suitable matrix, constructed as follows.
 We rearrange the entries $x_a$ of the hypermatrix $M$ in a matrix $M'$ whose rows are indexed by the $i$-component of $a$ and columns by the remaining $n-1$ components: the matrix $M'$ is a {\bf flattening} of the hypermatrix $M$ with respect to the component $i$.
 Thus $M'$ has $r_i$ rows and $r_1\cdots \widehat{r_{i}}\cdots r_n$ columns and now $f_{i,a,b}$ is the $2\times 2$ minor of $M'$ determined by the indices $a,b$.
-We obtain a useful representation of the ideal $\It{s}{t}$: it is the sum of the $t$ determinantal ideals of the flattenings of $M$ with respect to the first $t$ components. \end{discuss}
+We obtain that $\It{s}{t}$ is the sum of the $t$ determinantal ideals of the flattenings of $M$ with respect to each of the first $t$ components. \end{discuss}